 at the University of Michigan.
 I completed my JD at the University of Michigan Law School in December 2011.
 From 2012-2013, I served as a law clerk for the US Court of Appeals for the Sixth Circuit.

 My research takes place at the intersection of philosophy, criminal law, and corporate law.
-I write predominantly on issues of collective accountability, conditions of liability, and theories of punishment.
+I write predominantly on issues of collective agency and accountability, conditions of liability, and theories of punishment.
 I publish under the name "W. Robert Thomas."
 (A quick Google search will confirm why I stay away from "Will Thomas

 .")
 You can find a brief overview of my academic information here

 Before beginning my graduate education, I worked as a reporter for the Huffington Post